metosin/ring-swagger/README.md

 - [pedastal-swagger](https://github.com/frankiesardo/pedestal-swagger)
 - [rook](https://github.com/AvisoNovate/rook)

+## Adapting Ring-Swagger

 If your favourite web lib doesn't have an client adapter, you could write an it yourself.
-Here's howto:
+Here's howto (Swagger 2.0):

-1. Define routes to serve the following:
-  - **api listing**: `ring.swagger.core/api-listing`
-  - **api declaration**: `ring.swagger.core/api-declaration`
-  - (optionally) **swagger-ui**: `ring.swagger.ui/swagger-ui`
-2. Create code to collect routes from your web lib and to pass them to Ring-Swagger fns.
-Sample adapter [Here](https://github.com/metosin/fnhouse-swagger/blob/master/src/fnhouse/swagger.clj)
+1. Create code to collect route information from your web lib and to pass them to Ring-Swagger (ring.swagger.spec2)
+  - See sample adapter from [fnhouse-swagger](https://github.com/metosin/fnhouse-swagger/blob/master/src/fnhouse/swagger.clj) with [tests](https://github.com/metosin/fnhouse-swagger/blob/master/test/fnhouse/swagger_test.clj)
+2. Create routes for the Swagger artifacts:
+  - `swagger.json` via `ring.swagger.spec2/swagger-json`
+  - `swagger-ui` via `ring.swagger.ui/swagger-ui` (the ring handler) or `ring-swagger.ui/wrap-swagger-ui` (middleware)
 3. Publish it.
 4. Pull Request to list your adapter here

-# Usage
+If you need help in adoption, feel free to ping us (say `ring-swagger` at #clojure at Freenode or find `ikitommi`)

-## Models
+## Web Schemas

+Vanilla [Schemas](https://github.com/Prismatic/schema) can be used to publish the web apis.

 From version `0.9.0` onwards, vanilla `schema.core/defschema` is used to define the web schemas.
 See [Schema](https://github.com/Prismatic/schema) for more details on building the schemas.